High Power RF Pulse Shaping Tests with NG-LLRF and Cool Copper Collider Prototype Structure

 \section{Conclusion}

-The initial plan for scaling up the NG-LLRF hardware for C\(^3\)was summarized in this paper.
-The total cost of the LLRF system for C\(^3\) is projected to be \$ 22M, which is \$ 1k per RF channel.
-Compared with conventional heterodyne based LLRF, the NG-LLRF has a significantly reduced footprint and potentially lower per channel cost, which are primarily because of the elimination of up and down analog RF mixing circuit required by the conventional LLRF for every channel.

-We have started prototyping components for C\(^3\) and building prototypes stage by stage.
-In this case, we have summarized a selection of test results from a high-power test with a prototype NG-LLRF and a prototype C\(^3\) accelerating structure.
-The results we focus on in this paper is the test performed using drive RF pulses with different amplitude and phase modulation schemes.
+In this paper, we have summarized a selection of test results from a high-power test with a prototype NG-LLRF and a prototype C\(^3\) accelerating structure focusing on the RF responses with different modulation schemes that are meaningful for future applications.
 For the direct RF synthesizing and sampling technique we adapted for NG-LLRF, the modulation and demonstration are performed fully in the digital domain.
 Therefore, we can load an arbitrary waveform to the FPGA fabric and get it modulated.
 Then the integrated DAC decodes the digital samples and synthesizes the RF pulses directly.
 The integrated ADCs sample the RF signals directly and down-converted the signal to baseband in the digital domain too.